-Many chain manufactures choose to differentiate their large leaf chain for heavy duty lifting machines from their standard leaf chain production.
+Many leaf chain manufacturers choose to differentiate their large leaf chain for heavy duty lifting machines from their standard leaf chain production.

 In many catalogues you will find these products listed as Sky Stacker chains - large leaf chains that include some extra features to ensure they provide optimum performance.

-But at FB Chain these 'extra' features all come as standard on all leaf chain we produce that is above 1 3/4 pitch (or all our chain part numbers that start BL14, LH28 and LL28.)
+But at FB Chain these 'extra' features all come as standard on all leaf chains that we produce that is above 1 3/4 pitch (or all our leaf chain part numbers that start BL14, LH28 and LL28.)